lukereding/book_notes/book_list.md

 ### fiction

-- A Confederacy of Dunces.
+- A confederacy of dunces.
 Toole.
 - The music of chance.
 Auster.
 - Blood meridian.
 McCarthy.
 - Timbuktu.
 Auster.
+- The road.
+McCarthy.

 ### non-fiction